MichaelG-B/Capstone_Project/README.md

 ### Neural Network Test Model

 The Neural Net test model was created in Google Colaboratory using Scikit-learn framework, tensorflow and pandas libraries.
+The neural network was preprocessed in the same way as the machine learning model.
+The features in the neural network model were also the same with the exception of using 'Crash_Year' instead of 'Crash_Date'.

 **Preprocessing Data/Feature Selection**